LemoneJamTart/engineeredcompatibility/README.md

      - Adds Skyroot woodset to the Sawmill
      - Adds Ambrosium Shard and Zanite Gemstone to the Crusher
      - Adds Blue Berry and Enchanted Berry to the Fementer
+ - Aether Redux:
+     - Adds Blightwillow, Cloudcap, Crystal, Glacia, and Jellyshroom woodsets to the Sawmill
+     - Adds Zanberry to the Fementer
+     - Adds Veridium smelting to the Arc Furnace
+ - Ancient Aether:
+     - Adds Sakura and Highsproot woodsets to the Sawmill
+     - Adds Aether Quartz to the Crusher
+ - Blood Magic:
+     - Adds Demonite smelting to the Arc Furnace
+     - Adds Hellforged to the Crusher
  - Blue Skies:
      - Adds Bluebright, Starlit, Frostbright, Comet, Lunar, Maple, Dusk, and Crystallized woodsets to the Sawmill
      - Adds Midnight and Crystal sandstone crushing to the Crusher